 Sensors worn on the skin or as implants are an increasingly popular way to gather biological data for personal and medical purposes.
 They can monitor valuable markers of human health, such as heart rate, blood pressure, brain activity, muscle motion, calories burned and the release of certain chemicals.
 The ultimate goal is self-powered wearable technologies, but these will require a reliable and durable electricity source.

 Thermoelectric materials use temperature gradients to generate electricity.
-They have the potential to power wearable technologies using body heat, eliminating the need for batteries, but current materials lack the flexibility, strength and resilience to avoid being permanently damaged.
+They have the potential to power wearable technologies using body heat, eliminating the need for batteries, but current materials lack the flexibility, strength and resilience to avoid being permanently damaged when worn.

-A team led by Derya Baran and Seyoung Kee at KAUST have blended the highly conductive thermoelectric polymer PETOT:PSS (poly(3,4-ethylenedioxythiophene) doped with polystyrene sulfonate) with dimethyl sulfoxide, an organic compound that boosts the performance of PETOT:PSS, and Triton X-100, a sticky, gel-like agent that encourages hydrogen bonding with PETOT:PSS.
+A team led by Derya Baran and Seyoung Kee at KAUST have blended the highly conductive thermoelectric polymer PEDOT:PSS (poly(3,4-ethylenedioxythiophene) doped with polystyrene sulfonate) with dimethyl sulfoxide, an organic compound that boosts the performance of PEDOT:PSS, and Triton X-100, a sticky, gel-like agent that encourages hydrogen bonding with PEDOT:PSS.
 “This final ingredient was essential for providing the stretchy and self-healing properties we needed,” says Kee.

 The researchers used a 3D printer to deposit their mixture into thick layers and then tested the thermoelectric performance of these films under duress.
 After establishing a temperature difference in thermoelectric devices, thereby generating an electric current, the group found that a difference of 32 degrees Celsius generated the maximum power output of 12.2 nanowatts.